 MARKETING – There is no substitute for a warm and friendly handshake, don’t forget to smile.
 Learn what works and what’s effective.

 OPERATIONS – You can have the greatest documentation process, front office management and marketing program, but if you can’t produce a great product in a timely fashion and within budget, game over!
 This is the heart of business and this is the one area you have to give priority attention to while managing your business.
-This section is divided into two subsections: 1) Human Resources Department, 2) Production, and 3) Office Management.
+This section is divided into three subsections: 1) Human Resources Department, 2) Production, and 3) Office Management.